-- 1.1.2.
-The Board shall be composed of a majority of non-executive directors who possess the necessary qualifications to effectively participate and help secure objective, independent judgment on corporate affairs and to substantiate proper checks and balances. - 1.1.3.
+- 1.1.1.
+The Board shall be composed of a majority of non-executive directors who possess the necessary qualifications to effectively participate and help secure objective, independent judgment on corporate affairs and to substantiate proper checks and balances. - 1.1.2.
+The number of directors shall be as fixed in the By Laws. - 1.1.3.
 The Board shall designate a Lead Director among the Independent Directors.